 The XML Dispatch Kernel will run on the enterprise server along will all other JD Edwards Enterprise Kernels.
 Therefore, access to this kernel is through the JDENet Communication Middleware.
 Please refer to the Oracle documentation for your release on the setup required for this communication protocol, including the configuration of an encrypted messages.
 For reference, the 9.2 tools documentation is found at JD Edwards EnterpriseOne Tools Security Administration Guide.

-To deploy an on-premises instance of Cantara, you can choose to use either an Agent or Access component for communications.
-Communication between the Agent or Access server and the JD Edwards Enterprise server will include a significant amount of chatter which means that network latency should be kept to an absolute minimum.
+If you are deploying Cantara through the cloud then the only Cantara component that will required access to the XML Dispatch Kernel is the Agent.
+If you are deploying an on-premise instance of Cantara, you can choose to use either an Agent or Worker component for communications.
+Communication between the Agent or Worker and the JD Edwards Enterprise server will include a significant amount of chatter which means that network latency should be kept to an absolute minimum.
 If there is network separation between the Cantara component and the JD Edwards enterprise server then the Cantara component will need to be able to access the JDENet port on the enterprise server to establish a new connection.
 This port is defined within the JDE.INI configuration file on the enterprise server.
-It will be the same port that is utilized by other JD Edwards components such as the HTML servers and deployment server.
+It will be the same port that is utilised by other JD Edwards components such as the HTML servers and deployment server.

-The AIS server makes use of a REST API and is therefore standard HTTP/1.1 protocol communications.
-Access to this server from either the Cantara Agent (on-premises) or Cantara Access server (on-premises) can either be direct to the AIS server url/port or alternatively can be through either load balancers or a reverse proxy.
+The AIS server makes use of a REST API and is therefor standard HTTP/1.1 protocol communications.
+Access to this server from either the Cantara Agent (cloud or on-premise) or Cantara Worker (on-premise only) can either be direct to the AIS server url/port or alternatively can be through either load balancers or a reverse proxy.
 SSL communications is fully supported as part of this deployment if communications between the Cantara component and the AIS server need to be encrypted.

 JD Edwards User Access Controls

 The second option is to select Cantara as the user directory and authentication provider.
-This enable users to be created and maintained within the Cantara Administration Console through Cantara Proxy Users.
-For each user or user group, you can define the JD Edwards User Credentials that will be used to access the JD Edwards system.
+This enable users to be created and maintained within the Cantara Administration Console through Managing Proxy Groups / Users.
+For each users or user group, you can define the JD Edwards User Credentials that will be used to access the JD Edwards system.
 You can also override user metadata that may impact client application functionality, such as their JD Edwards address book number of default approval route.
-In the event that the JD Edwards account that is being utilized is disabled then all users that are using that proxy account will be unable to access the JD Edwards system.
-The roadmap for the Cantara Integration Platform is to provide additional security providers, such as LDAP and Microsoft Active Directory, in future releases.
+In the event that the JD Edwards account that is being utilised is disabled then all users that are using that proxy account will be unable to access the JD Edwards system.
+The road-map for the Cantara Integration Platform is to provide additional security providers, such as LDAP and Microsoft Active Directory, in future releases.

-The recommended method is to utilize the JD Edwards system for user authentication and authorization.
+The recommended method is to utilise the JD Edwards system for user authentication and authorisation.
 The primary reason for this is that all transaction audit stamps within JD Edwards will identify the user that actually performed the transaction.
 The option of using Cantara Users is best suited to situations where users do not have general corporate network access or access to JD Edwards is temporary.

 Media Object File Storage